TheCowboyAI/w3/initiate-cim.md

 3. Provide automatic DNS resolution for containers
 4. Support for container migration

+## Software Tooling

+1. Cursor IDE
+2. Rust Prefered
+3. ALWAYS NixOS
+4. git, cargo, iced ui, leptos for web, nats for ALL communication
+5. DDD, BDD, TDD, EDA, CQRS

 ## 🧪 Testing Strategy

 1. Hardware detection tests with varied hardware profiles
+   - Intent is to probe for the ability to configure hardware and install via nixos-anywhere
 2. Communication reliability tests with network partition simulation
+   - Intent is to set up a data channel and a separate command/control channel
 3. Container lifecycle tests with rapid creation/destruction
 4. System recovery tests simulating hardware failures
 5. Acceptance Tests for expected features